 Just like a geographic map, a network topology map shows you where a device is located and how to find it.
 But because it is dynamic, the map can provide real-time data on network performance that's critical in order to illuminate the cause of an issue.

-Rather than diagramming all your devices yourself, network topology mappers automatically scan your equipment and display them on a map (or multiple maps).
+Rather than diagramming all your devices yourself, a network topology mapper can automatically scan your equipment and display them on a map (or multiple maps).
 You have the option to change the layout, colors, and icons to suit your preferences.
 Within minutes, you see your network infrastructure on a screen—constantly updating in real time as the devices send information back about their current availability.

 To cut down on inefficient manual troubleshooting